vkammerer/react-redux-firebase/README.md

 # Webpack + React + Redux + Firebase

-Starter Kit / Boilerplate to use React, Redux and Firebase in an ES2015 codebase compiled with Webpack.
+Example of using React, Redux and Firebase with Webpack.

 A version of this app is visible at [vkammerer.github.io/react-redux-firebase](http://vkammerer.github.io/react-redux-firebase)